-This Editors' Choice stands out for its innovative pressurization system.
-At first it seemed contrived and complicated - only something a serious gear geek would buy.
-However, the more we used it, the more we learned that it could have a place in anybody's gear closet.
+This notable mention stands out for its innovative pressurization system.
+At first, it seems contrived and complicated - only something a serious gear geek would buy.
+However, the more we use it, the more we learn that it could have a place in anybody's gear closet.

 Ease of Use

-This is by far the easiest hydration bladder to drink from.
-The pressure system really does spray the water without you needing to suck at all.
+This is by far the easiest hydration bladder to drink from if you pressurize it.
+The pressure system sprays the water without the need to suck at all.
 Simply bite down, and water will come!
-The bite valve is smaller than the CamelBak Crux or MSR Dromlite, but because of the pressurized system, this didn't have any major performance differences (except when depressurized).
+The bite valve is smaller but because of the pressurized system, it didn't have any major performance differences (except when depressurized).
 When it's not pressurized, though, the flow rate is about average.

-We found a huge benefit to this spray in that we turned our bladder into both of sun shower and a way to clean off ourselves, animals, and equipment off before getting into our (or a friend's) vehicle.
-We also liked the option of a shower after long days on the trail or to remove sand post-surf.
+A huge benefit to the spray function is that we turned our bladder into a sun shower and a way to clean off ourselves, animals, and equipment before getting into our vehicle.
+We also like the option of a shower after long days on the trail or to remove sand post-surf.

 Initially, part of our skepticism with the pressurized system is it felt like it was solving a problem that didn't exist.
-All the hydration systems we tested were very easy to drink from.
+All the hydration systems we tested are relatively easy to drink from.
 However, the benefits don't exist so much in how easy it is to drink from, but the variety of uses it fulfills when pressurized.
-That said, it is very simple to manually pressurize other bladders, but you can't do that while they're buried deep inside of big backpacks.

-Our biggest caveats with the bite valve was that the on and off switch was pretty difficult to turn and actually got stuck when it wasn't cared for properly.
-That said, we preferred switch locks like we found with the CamelBak Crux instead.
-We were also surprised that this bladder did not have a measurement system on the side of the bag.
+Our biggest caveats with the bite valve are that the on and off switch is pretty difficult to turn, and actually got stuck when not adequately cared for.
+We are also surprised that this bladder did not have a measurement system on the side of the bag.
 This made filling more difficult when we were trying to be very specific with the amount of water we wanted to carry on trail runs.
-We would recommend any other bladder if you're interested in one with a measurement.
+We would recommend almost any other bladder if you're interested in one with a measurement.

-This is the easiest badder to clean.
-It is one of the two reservoirs manufactured by HydraPak that advertises as dishwasher safe.
-Not only is it easy to clean because of the huge opening, it is very easy to dry.
+This is the easiest bladder to clean.
+The huge opening allows it to be flipped inside out and cleaned if needed.
+It is also dishwasher safe.
 This makes it a good option to use with sports drinks where the sugary residue breeds bacteria if you are not on top of it.
 That said, you still have the challenge of keeping the tubes clean if you are using sports drinks.
-Geigerrig claims that with the pressurized system, it actually keeps the tubes cleaner by eliminating backwash when forcing liquids through, which makes sense - but we didn't have a chance to test that claim.
-If you're not totally sold on a pressurized system to clean your tubes, look into the HydraPak Tube Brush for only $10.
-There are many kits out there you can find - just make sure the brush is long enough to fit at least 60% of the tube length.
+Geigerrig claims that with the pressurized system, it actually keeps the tubes cleaner by eliminating backwash when forcing liquids through, which makes sense.

 Ease of Filling

-This scored in the middle of the road for ease of filling.
-In a deep kitchen sink it is very easy to fill.
-In a shallow bathroom or camping sink, it can be hard to get the reservoir completely full and tricky to keep the bottom of the reservoir from touching the sink (only really important in funky campground bathrooms).
-If you want a bladder that turns horizontally for great top-offs, look into the MSR Dromlite or the wide-mouthed CamelBak Crux.
+This bladder is relatively easy to fill.
+In a deep kitchen sink, it is very easy to fill.
+In a shallow bathroom or camping sink, it can be hard to get the reservoir full and tricky to keep the bottom of the reservoir from touching the sink (only critical in funky campground bathrooms).

-Manufactured by HydraPak, this has a similar quality rating as other packs like the HydraPak and Osprey.
-However, it earned a little higher rating because it integrates a nylon fabric that protects the bladder from wear and tear that isn't used with other softer polymers.
+Manufactured by HydraPak, it offers good quality.
+However, it earns a higher rating because it integrates a nylon fabric that protects the bladder from wear and tear that isn't used with other softer polymers.
 This is especially helpful when stuffing and pressurizing the system inside of a backpacking pack filled with many items.

-Even with the additional compartment (with a nylon exterior), pressure valve, extra quick release and tube, this is one of the lighter bladders tested.
-Weighing in at only 5.85 oz, we thought it was fine to bring on lightweight adventures.
-That said, if you add the pump, it becomes one of the heaviest by another ounce.
-It is not insanely heavy, but light hikers and backpackers will likely scoff at this extra features.
-Day hikers and mountain bikers will find the extra weight well worth it.
-If you're looking for a simplier option, check out the HydraPak Shape-Shift.
+Even with the additional compartment (with a nylon exterior), pressure valve, extra quick release, and tube, this is not a heavy bladder.
+Weighing in at 6.4 oz, it's an excellent option for lightweight adventures.
+That said, if you add the pump, it adds weight, too.
+It is not insanely heavy, but light hikers and backpackers may scoff at this extra feature.

 This is one of the more expensive hydration bladders.
-At $50, is it between $20 to $3 more expensive then other bladders.
 Unless you're specifically looking for a pressurized system, there are many other non-pressurized systems with a better value.
-For example, the CambelBak Crux is our Best Buy winner with a great value.

-While at first we were unsure about the value of a pressurized system, we are now believers.
-We love the versatility and creativity that we get with this system.
+While at first, we weren't sure about the value of a pressurized system, we are now believers.
+We love the versatility and creativity in this system.
 We are always finding new uses, from pet cleaning to showering.
-We originally thought this would just be a product for gear nerds, but we think that its uses extend past the tech-obsessed outdoor user.
+We originally thought this would be a product for gear nerds, but its uses extend past the tech-obsessed outdoor user.